Harshitha-Namgedlla/app-store/README.md

-Here’s a powerful project description for your **App Store project** that you can paste directly into your GitHub repository’s **README.md** file.
-It explains the purpose, features, and technologies used in the project:
+**App Store project**  It explains the purpose, features, and technologies used in the project:

 ---